FlyGlas/WMRP/README.md

 # Hardware and Arduino Code for DIY WMRP-Solder Station

-Code is still under construction.
-The BOM in the layout folder includes only the parts on the PCB.
+The BOM in the layout folder includes only the parts on the PCB(s).

 Video: https://www.youtube.com/watch?v=le2HaKJ6B1A